rupinas/LAPINE/docs/installation.rst

 Installation
 ============

 LAPINE was developed using Python, and requires a Python environment to run.
-The entire source code of LAPINE is open to the public on the ''GitHub'' repository.
+The entire source code of LAPINE is open to the public on the ``GitHub`` repository.

 Enviroments
 -----------